na-na-hi/renget/archive/local_LLM_guide.md

 ->(on Windows **CPU** with 16GB **RAM** or more)<- ->**Linux/OSX**, see [here](https://github.com/LostRuins/koboldcpp#osx-and-linux)<-

-**Note:** There are only 3 'steps': 1.
+!!! note **Note:** There are only 3 'steps': 1.
 Download a model in GGML format, 2. download KoboldCPP.exe, 3. run KoboldCPP.exe with the model then go to its URL in your browser.

 **1. Download a model from the selection [here](https://rentry.org/local_LLM_guide_models)**